Asset-based financing raises Canadian living standards

 - Advocacy – to key publics including governments, media, other associations in the financial services sector, and the general public.

-- Networking – providing a forum and creating opportunities for industry leaders and their employees to meet, exchange information on issues of common interest, and learn best practices from each other.
+- Networking – providing a forum and creating opportunities for industry leaders and their people to meet, to exchange on issues of common interest, and to learn best practices from each other.

-CFLA’s annual national conference (held in the fall) is the leading event of the CFLA calendar bringing together approximately 300 industry leaders.
+CFLA’s National Conference (held each fall) is the leading event of the CFLA calendar bringing together approximately 400+ industry leaders.

-The annual Toronto golf tournament is held in May.
+The annual Toronto golf tournament is held in May-June.

-CFLA’s website has become the industry’s electronic information resource centre with a growing archive of information focused on the business of asset-based financing and leasing in Canada.
+CFLA’s website has become the industry’s electronic information resource centre with a growing archive of information focused on the business of asset-based financing in Canada.
 The site provides a range of “member-only” value added services.
-Changes in government policy, new legislation and regulation, the latest court decisions, legal, accounting and tax commentaries by CFLA professional members are regularly e-mailed on a timely basis to members located across the country.
-The delivery of timely information to members is further augmented by the regular CFLA eBulletin, an e-mail newsletter.
+Changes in government policy, new legislation and regulation, the latest court decisions, legal, accounting and tax commentaries by CFLA professional members are regularly posted on a timely basis for members the country.
+The delivery of timely information to members is further augmented by the CFLA Weekly Roundup, an e-mail newsletter.

-CFLA is a federal non-profit corporation with its head office located in Toronto, Ontario.
+CFLA is a federal not-for-profit corporation with its head office located in Toronto, Ontario.

-A Board of Directors nominated from the Association membership and elected for two-year terms by the Members determines CFLA policies.
+A Board of Directors nominated from the Association membership and elected for a two-year term by the Members determines CFLA policies.
 The Board is composed of business leaders representing a cross-section of the industry in terms of market size, area of business and geographical location.

 There is an Executive Committee composed of the Chairman, the Vice-Chairmen, the Secretary-Treasurer with one or more members at large plus the President.
 The Executive Committee is appointed by the Board.

-Much of the active work of the Association is conducted by seven committees
+Much of the active work of the Association is conducted by eight committees

 - Automotive Finance Working Group